vitorvidaldev/Artificial-Intelligence/deep_learning_udemy/readme.md

 - The Sigmoid Function: Better suited to probabilities when applied at the output layer of your NN.
 - The Rectifier Function
 - Hyperbolic Tangent Function

+You can implement a hidden layer that sits between the input and output layers.
+Not all synapses are weighted.
+They will either have a zero value or non zero value.

+You have the single row of input variables on the left.
+The arrows that represent weighted synapses go into the large neuron in the middle.
+And on the right, you have the output avlue.
+This is called a Single-Layer Feedforward Neural Network.
+The output value above is represented as Y. This is the actual value.
+We are going to replace taht with ^Y, which represents the output value.
+The difference between Y and ^Y is at the core of this entire process.
+In order for our network to learn we need to compare the output value with the actual value.
+Then we will apply a cost function, which is one half of the squared difference between the output value and actual value.
+This is just one commonly used cost function, there are many.

+The cost function tells us the error in our prediction.
+Our aim is to minimize the cost function.
+The lower the cost function, the closer ^Y is to Y, and hence, the closer our output value to our actual value.

+A lower cost function means higher accuracy for our network.
+Once we have our cost function, a recycling process begins.
+We feed the resuling data back through the entire NN.
+The weighted synapses connecting the input variables to the neuron are the only thing we have any control over.

+We need to repeat this until we scrub the cost function down to as small a number as possible, as close to zero as it will go.

+We feed the variables through the weighted synapses and the neuron to calculate our output value, ^Y. Then the cost function is applied and the data goes in reverse through the NN.

+Remember, the input variables do not change.
+It is only the weight of the synapses that alters the cost function comes into play.